Long Island Parental Alienation Attorneys

-Parental alienation is any behavior by a parent – mother or father, made consciously or subconsciously – that creates distance in the relationship between the child and the other parent.
+Parental alienation is behavior by a parent – mother or father, designed to damage the relationship between the child and the other parent.
 It can involve brainwashing and manipulation of the child by one parent, for the purpose of destroying a loving and warm relationship the child may have shared with the other parent.

 It is not uncommon for these cases to extend over a long period of time.
-Regardless of the degree, researchers believe that any parental alienation is harmful to the child and can cause them severe psychological damage, sometimes extending into adulthood.
-Parental alienation often forces children to choose sides and become allies against the other parent.
-Children caught in the middle of such conflicts can suffer severe losses of love, respect, and peace during their early formative years.
-In some cases, the child is so alienated that the target parent may withdraw, leaving the child solely with the alienating parent.
+Mental health experts have concluded that parental alienation is harmful to the child and can cause them severe psychological damage, frequently extending into adulthood.
+Parental alienation often forces children to choose the side of the alienator against the other parent.
+Children can suffer severe emotional and psychological damage as a result of the alienation, including the inability to form healthy relationships in later years.

-The target parents often suffer heartbreaking loss of their children through no fault of their own.
-They may also face false accusations from their alienated children; accusations they cannot defend with facts.
-Sometimes there are charges of physical, sexual, or emotional abuse, which must be investigated carefully by the Courts and the Child Protective Services in order to maintain and protect the safety of the child.
+The targeted parent is physically and mentally separated from their children through no fault of their own.
+In the most extreme instances, they may face false accusations from the alienator of physical, sexual, or emotional abuse, which must be investigated carefully by the Courts and the Child Protective Services in order to protect the safety of the child.

 What Is Parental Alienation Syndrome?

-Parental Alienation Syndrome is different from parental alienation, and it occurs almost exclusively within the context of divorce.
-In the latter, the brainwashing of the child by one parent creates severe opposition from the child when it comes to having contact with the other parent; this may include a visible hatred toward the other parent, though there is little and often no logical reason to explain the child's behavior.
+Parental Alienation Syndrome is the brainwashing of the child by one parent which creates severe opposition from the child when it comes to having any contact with the other parent.
+This may include a visible hatred toward the other parent, though there is little and often no logical reason to explain the child's behavior.

-It is equally important to work closely with your attorney to prepare an appropriate course of action to protect and preserve your relationship with your child.
-It is crucial to maintain contact with your child and to not get discouraged.
+It is extremely important to work closely with your attorney to prepare an appropriate strategy.
+It is also crucial to maintain contact with your child and to not get discouraged.